SerenaPaley/Strive/README.md

 ### Phase 4: Task 3
 ***Refactoring***

-- Reduce duplication in the StriveGUI class for buttons by making them implement an interface
+- Reduce duplication in the StriveGUI class for buttons by extracting common functionality into methods
+- Split the Goal class into two classes.
+One for the specific goal and one for the enumerated timeframe
-- Remove the association from StriveApp to Goal since StriveApp already has an instance of JsonReader which has a Goal
+- Remove the association from StriveApp to Goal since StriveApp already has an instance of JsonReader which has a Goal instance